timescale/docs/getting-started/aggregation.md

 <CandlestickIntro />

-In this procedure, you use a `SELECT` statement to find the high and low values with `min` and `max` functions, and the open and close values with `first` and `last` functions.
+In this section, you use a `SELECT` statement to find the high and low values with `min` and `max` functions, and the open and close values with `first` and `last` functions.
 You then aggregate the data into 1 day buckets, like this: